netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 -   **Easiness**: We value user-friendliness, especially for individuals who view monitoring as a means to an end rather than their primary professional focus.
 The tool should be straightforward to set up, navigate, and sustain.
 -   **Completeness**: An ideal monitoring solution should offer a holistic view, minimizing any blind spots and providing a comprehensive understanding of the infrastructure.

 We've set a collective baseline, aggregating the capabilities of all the tools to define a 100% benchmark.
 Each tool is then evaluated against this benchmark to determine its relative performance across our criteria.
-It's worth noting that while we focus on the SaaS versions of these tools, the insights gleaned should be broadly applicable, albeit with nuances, to their on-prem counterparts.

 As we proceed, remember that our analysis is inherently subjective, rooted in the specific priorities and values we've outlined.
 Whether you're a seasoned monitoring professional or someone tasked with overseeing an IT infrastructure, our findings aim to provide a clear, nuanced perspective on how each tool stacks up in the real world.

-> **IMPORTANT**: All monitoring solutions tested are feature-full and comprehensive and can effectively monitor anything required by users.
-Our evaluation focuses on what is easily achievable with minimal effort from users.
+> **IMPORTANT**: All monitoring solutions tested are feature-full and comprehensive and can effectively monitor anything required by their customers.
+Our evaluation focuses on what is easily achievable with minimal effort.
 What is readily available either without any user action or with just some simple configuration, with instructions provided by the monitoring system itself.

 ## Installation and Configuration

 All solutions use an agent that is installed on all monitored systems.

-Users are expected to copy and paste a command from the UI, which includes various unique tokens, and paste them to the terminal of each server, or integrate it to their CI/CD or provisioning system, to install the agents.
+Users are expected to copy and paste a command from the UI, which includes various unique tokens, and paste them to the terminal of each server, or integrate it to their CI/CD or provisioning system, to deploy the agents.

 When it comes to configuration, monitoring solutions use 2 paradigms: a) Centrally, or b) At the edge: